Kubalak/magisterka-ml/README.md

 - Matplotlib
 - Shapely
 - Protobuf 3.20.3 (doesn't work with other versions)
-- CUDA capable GPU to speed up calculations
+- CUDA capable GPU to speed up calculations (with A LOT OF VRAM).

 ### Installation